Choose A Secure Password With 11 Tips

 4. Opt for unique phrases.

-Single-word passwords are easy for hackers to crack with their dictionary software.
-Phrases like "I like ham sandwiches" or "the dog ate my homework" are more challenging to hack.
-Consider misspelling phrases, too, and replace letters with numbers or symbols or abbreviate words.
-Examples include ilIkeh@msandw!ches or tHed@g8myhomew*rk.
+Single-word passwords are easy for attackers to crack with dictionary tools.
+Use memorable phrases like "I like ham sandwiches" or "the dog ate my homework" and consider intentional misspellings or substitutions, for example ilIkeh@msandw!ches or tHed@g8myhomew*rk.

 • Name, including nickname or maiden name